Open API

 This API is provided only to contracted clients.
 Files are downloaded directly from the Dentbird server.
 When downloading a mesh-type file, you can specify the desired format as either PLY or STL.
 If no format is specified, the file will be downloaded in STL format by default.

-is responded via the 'Get Case Details' API endpoint GET /v1/design-cases/{caseId}
+The {fileId} is responded via the 'Get Case Details' API endpoint GET /v1/design-cases/{caseId}.

 Authorization